Kaushal-Bakraniya/OnlineMusicLibrary-PHP/README.md

 ## Contributing

-Contributions to the Car Rental Management System are welcome!
+Contributions to the project are welcome!
 If you find any bugs or have suggestions for new features, please open an issue or submit a pull request.